Annual Conference 2022 award winners announced

-Congratulations to all our award winners at the BASES virtual Annual Conference 2021 and a huge thank you to our sponsors: BASES, Cranlea, Human Kinetics, Routledge/Taylor & Francis and Sportesse.
+Congratulations to all our award winners at the BASES Annual Conference 2022 and well done to all those who presented.
+A huge thank you to our award sponsors: BASES, Cranlea, Human Kinetics, Routledge and Sportesse.

-All the winners will also be added in the Hall of Fame.
+All the winners can be viewed in the Hall of Fame.

 Human Kinetics Student Free Communication Presentation Award